Don Brown (American football coach)

-Don Brown (born July 31, 1955) is an American college football coach and former player.
-He is the head football coach at the University of Massachusetts Amherst (UMass), a position he held from 2004 to 2008 and resumed prior to the 2022 season.
+Donald A. Brown Jr. (born July 31, 1955) is an American college football coach and former player.
+He was most recently the head football coach for the University of Massachusetts Amherst, a position he held from 2004 to 2008 and again from 2022 to 2024.
 In between his two stints as UMass, Brown was the defensive coordinator at the University of Maryland, College Park, the University of Connecticut, Boston College, the University of Michigan, and the University of Arizona.
 He served as the head football coach at Plymouth State University from 1993 to 1995 and Northeastern University from 2000 to 2003.
 Brown was also the interim head baseball coach at Yale University in 1992, tallying a mark of 26–10.

 Early life and college

 Brown was born in Spencer, Massachusetts, where he attended David Prouty High School.
 He went on to play football as a fullback at Norwich University.
+He served as team captain during his senior season in 1976.
 Brown graduated in 1977.
 In 1996, he earned a master's degree from Plymouth State University.

 Coaching career

 Early positions

-Brown began his college coaching career as an assistant, first at Dartmouth, which won the Ivy League conference title during his tenure, and then at Mansfield University of Pennsylvania.
-In 1984, he returned to Dartmouth as its defensive coordinator.
-In 1987, he took the same position at Yale.
+Brown began his coaching career as an assistant football, baseball, and basketball coach for Hartford High School in Hartford, Vermont.
+In 1979, he was promoted to head baseball coach following the resignation of Bob Potter but still served as an assistant football coach under him.
+He served as the backfield coach.
+He resigned from coaching all three sports in 1982 to accept a part-time football position for Dartmouth.

+Brown taught physical education while coaching for Hartford.

+With Dartmouth, Brown served as a graduate assistant working with the linebackers for one season in 1982.
+The team won the Ivy League and finished with a 5–5 record.
+He was hired as the defensive coordinator for Mansfield under first-year head coach Tom Elsasser in 1983.
+In 1984, he returned to Dartmouth as the team's defensive backs coach.
+He was fired alongside the rest of the coaching staff aside from one after Joe Yukica was fired.
+After being highly recommended by Yukica, Brown was hired for the same position for Yale.
+In 1989, he was promoted to defensive coordinator.

 Yale baseball

+In 1988, Brown served as the junior varsity head coach and assistant varsity baseball coach for Yale.
+After one season he did not retain an official role with the team but occasionally helped with practices throughout his tenure as an assistant football coach.

-Brown was named the interim head baseball coach at Yale during the 1992 season.
-Brown led the Bulldogs to a 26–10 record, including a 14–4 mark in the Eastern Intercollegiate Baseball League (EIBL), the EIBL championship and a bid to the NCAA tournament.
-Competing in the Midwest Regional, Yale lost the opener to Clemson, before taking an elimination game against Nichols State.
+Brown was named the interim head baseball coach at Yale during the 1992 season after the resignation of long-time head coach Joe Benanto late in the summer.
+Brown led the Bulldogs to a 26–10 record, including a 14–4 mark in the Eastern Intercollegiate Baseball League (EIBL), the EIBL championship, and a bid to the NCAA tournament.
+Competing in the Midwest Regional, Yale lost the opener to Clemson, before taking an elimination game against Nicholls State.
 The Bulldogs were then eliminated by UCLA.